What is psychodynamic therapy?

 - Discussing past experiences.
 Therapists explore early-life experiences, the relationship between the past and present, and how past experiences may shape the patient’s current feelings, thoughts, and beliefs.
 Ultimately, psychodynamic therapists aim to help patients overcome these past experiences and live in the present.

-What should you expect during psychodynamic therapy?
+What should you expect during psychodynamic therapy and from the therapeutic relationship?

 Psychodynamic therapy sessions involve a collaborative approach between you and your therapist.
 During your first session, your therapist will ask about your medical and mental health history, whether you’ve attended therapy before, and what you’re looking to achieve in psychotherapy.